HTML Border

 What is an HTML Border?

-An HTML border is a feature in web development that allows designers to add border styles to elements on a webpage.
-Borders can be applied to various HTML elements, such as images, tables, div containers, and even the entire webpage.
-They help to visually separate content and provide structure to a webpage.
-Borders can be customized in terms of color, thickness, style, and radius, allowing designers to create unique and visually appealing layouts.
-With HTML borders, web developers have the flexibility to define the appearance of elements and enhance the overall design of a webpage.
+An HTML border is a feature in web development that allows designers to add visual separation to elements on a webpage.
+Borders can be applied to various HTML elements like images, tables, div containers, and more.
+They enhance the structure of a webpage by providing a clear visual outline.
+Borders can be customized in terms of color, thickness, style, and radius, allowing for unique and visually appealing layouts.

 Why are Borders Important in Web Design?